Economy of Europe: Air transport

 Despite an extensive road and rail network, most long-distance travel within Europe is by air.
 A large tourism industry also attracts many visitors to Europe, most of whom arrive into one of Europe's many large international airports.
 London is the second busiest airport in the world by number of international passengers, only trailing Dubai.
 The advent of low cost carriers in recent years has led to a large increase in air travel within Europe.
 Air transportation is now often the cheapest way of travelling between cities.
 This increase in air travel has led to problems of airspace overcrowding and environmental concerns.
 The Single European Sky is one initiative aimed at solving these problems.

+Tech industry

+Historically, Europe lagged in producing high-net-worth tech founders, and it remains unlikely to displace the United States as the global tech hegemon.
+Nevertheless, in the 2020s, the European technology sector has undergone a transformation, and Europe has become increasingly competitive in climate tech, defense tech, and deep tech.
+As of 2026, Europe accounts for six of the world's 100 most valuable technology companies.

+Between 2015 and 2025, European venture capital investment rose from $22 billion to $85 billion, and the region's share of global VC grew from 12% to 16%.
+In contrast, American VC investment reached $339 billion in 2025.
+Within Europe, there has been a significant pivot toward capital-intensive sectors; deep tech's share of total European VC grew from 19% in 2021 to 36% in 2025.

+The European Commission is currently pursuing the unification of capital markets to streamline funding for startups.
+The United Kingdom, France, and Germany have adjusted pension regulations to permit greater investment in high-risk technology ventures.
+Additionally, the EU is exploring protectionist measures, such as encouraging member states to prioritize domestic tech startups in government procurement.
+According to The Economist, the emergence of multi-billion-dollar valuations in Europe suggests that the prospect of a trillion-dollar European tech firm is no longer improbable.